 - Singing Assemblies & School Choir - Weekly singing assemblies are held for all children, during which a range of songs from around the world are learnt for the school to sing together and also to celebrate a range of RE festivals.
 Children from years 3, 4, 5 & 6 are also able to join the School Choir, which runs as an after school club and perform at special events.

-- Keyboards & Guitar - Interested and able pupils from years 4, 5 & 6 receive small group keyboard and guitar lessons from specialist teachers on a weekly basis.
+- Keyboards - Interested and able pupils from years 4, 5 & 6 receive small group keyboard lessons from a specialist teacher on a weekly basis.

 Fundamental British Values

-Threaded through the Charanga scheme are units of work that explore music that tackles issues such as, individual liberty, respect and tolerance.
+Threaded through the LEAP scheme are units of work that explore music that tackles issues such as, individual liberty, respect and tolerance.
 For instance, in the unit ‘Stop’ the pupils will explore themes of bullying, tolerance and respect.
 The scheme also highlights songs like ‘Blackbird’ by The Beatles and looks at the reasons and inspirations behind this song involving the Civil Rights movement.
-The scheme also explores democracy and the right for everyone to have a voice through songs such as the anti-war protest song ‘War Pigs’ by Black Sabbath.
+The scheme also explores positive changes in society, activism and social justice through songs like Joni Mitchell's song, Yellow Taxi, which is an early example of anger at environmental destruction.
+Reduce, Reuse, Recycle by Jack Johnson is a happy energiser to encourage less wasteful and polluting daily actions.
+Get Up, Stand Up was written by Bob Marley to inspire disenfranchised Haitians at the time to pursue social justice and to 'stand up for (their) rights'.
+John Lennon wrote Imagine as a kind of plea for people to use their imaginations in visualising a fairer, more peaceful world.

 Individual musicians and groups of musicians regularly visit the school to perform in assemblies and at special events, so throughout the year the children have opportunities to listen to live music.
-We regularly participate in a number of different musical projects - recently Apollo Music have been working with year 3 and 4 giving the children a glimpse of a string quartet, woodwind instruments, brass instruments.
-We have had one of the organist from St Paul’s cathedral playing to the children.
-We have had opera singers, African drummers and a variety of instrumentalist playing for the children.
+We regularly participate in a number of different musical projects - recently Apollo Music have been working with different year groups in Key Stage 2, giving the children a glimpse of a string quartet, woodwind instruments, brass instruments.
+We have had one of the organist from St Paul’s cathedral playing to the children as well as opera singers, African drummers and a variety of instrumentalist playing for the children.

 The children have also had opportunities to play their instruments in concerts and performances across the country.